 Development of the initial AHSS grades evolved such that they were described by their metallurgical approach and minimum tensile strength, such as using DP590 to describe a dual phase steel with 590 MPa tensile strength.
 Furthermore, when Advanced High Strength Steels were first commercialized, there was often only one option for a given metallurgical type and tensile strength level.
 Now, for example, there are multiple distinct dual phase grades with a minimum 980 MPa tensile strength, each with different yield strength or formability.

 Press hardening steels sometimes require a different syntax.
-Some OEMs will use a similar terminology as described above, for example: CR-950Y1300T-PH describes a cold rolled press hardening steel with 950 MPa minimum yield strength and 1300 MPa minimum tensile strength after completing the press hardening operation.
-Other specifications may show suffixes which highlight the forming process used, such as -DS for direct hot stamping and -IS for indirect hot stamping.
+Some OEMs will use a similar terminology as described above.
+For example: CR-950Y1300T-PH (PH stands for Press Hardenable or Press Hardened) or CR-950Y1300T-MB (MB stands for Manganese-Boron steel) can describe the same cold rolled press hardening steel with 950 MPa minimum yield strength and 1300 MPa minimum tensile strength after completing the press hardening operation.
+Other specifications may show suffixes which highlight the forming process used, such as -DS for direct hot stamping, -IS for indirect hot stamping and MS for a multi-step process.
 Furthermore, sources may describe this product focused on its typical tensile strength as PHS1500T.
+The abbreviation PQS (Press Quenched Steel) is typically used for grades that do not harden after hot stamping.
+These may be noted as PQS450 and PQS550, where the numbers stand for the approximate minimum tensile strength after the hot stamping cycle (see the section on Grades With Higher Ductility on the linked page).

 Generally, elongation (a measure of ductility) decreases as strength increases.
 Plotting elongation on the vertical axis and strength on the horizontal axis leads to a graph starting in the upper left (high elongation, lower strength) and progressing to the lower right (lower elongation, higher strength).
 This shape led to the colloquial description of calling this the banana diagram.